 - Access the Insights for Red Hat Enterprise Linux service.

 - Add systems manually within Insights for Red Hat Enterprise Linux and view profiles.

 - Filter the system facts by state to highlight differences and incomplete data.

 - Export the filtered output to a CSV file for further analysis.

-Click Add to comparison to open the Comparison screen where you can add systems or baselines to compare.
+Cick Add to comparison.
+The Add to comparison screen opens, where you can add systems or baselines to compare.

-- Click Baselines to open the Baselines screen, where you can create baselines.
-This screen also lists any baselines that exist.
+On the Baselines tab, you can create baselines.
+This screen also lists any baselines that already exist in your inventory.

 - Click Submit.

-- At any time, you can add more systems by clicking on the Add System button on the right-side of the systems you have already added for comparison.
+- At any time, you can add more systems by clicking the Add to comparison button near the top of the Comparison screen.

-- Similarly, you can remove a particular system under comparison by clicking the cross sign on the upper-right corner of the individual system name, or, you can remove all systems under comparison by clicking the options menu located at the top, then clicking Clear all comparisons to start again.
+- Similarly, you can remove a particular system under comparison by clicking the X symbol on the upper-right corner of the individual system name, or you can remove all systems under comparison by clicking the options menu located at the top, then clicking Clear all comparisons to start again.